-Social Media Recognition: You could set up an employee of the week (or month) strategy online, which recognises those who have done a particularly good job in the recent days.
-Whether you post a fun picture on your Twitter account or make an announcement in the office, this is a proven method to boost employee engagement.
+You could set up an employee of the week strategy.
+This recognises those who have done a particularly good job in the recent days.
+Whether you post a fun picture on Twitter or make an announcement in the office, this is a proven method to boost employee engagement.

 “Peer to peer recognition is actually 35.7% more likely to have a positive impact on financial results than manager only recognition”

 In order to make recognition a true part of the business culture it needs to be embraced by all.
 Rather than a few.